 Research Question: Does embodied navigation through 3D data space improve recall and pattern recognition?
 See our methodology โ

-Create immersive data experiences that leverage spatial computing for deeper understanding and intuitive manipulation.
+Create immersive data experiences through spatial computing for deeper understanding and intuitive manipulation.

 Bind real-world datasets to interactive 3D objects.
 Manipulate complex data through natural hand gestures and spatial interactions.